-Shed hunting is a sport in of itself
+Shed hunting is a sport in and of itself

-There are such things as “shed hunters” in fact it’s a whole culture that can strangely operate well outside of deer hunting clicks.
-I know some hunters that find more sheds than I could ever dream of yet cannot put a big buck on the ground to save their life.
-What it really boils down to, once I divulged into this anomaly, is commitment.
+There are such things as shed hunters.
+An entire shed hunting culture exists and operates well outside deer hunting clicks.
+I know some hunters that find more sheds than I could ever dream of, but could not put a big buck on the ground to save their life.
+What it all comes down to is commitment.

-As aggressive deer hunters we often burn ourselves out before the season even ends, making the idea of spending just as much time shed hunting as you did deer hunting a bit crazy of a prospect.
-Shed hunters commit a lot of time to it, more than some of us are willing to admit.
-That leads us into our next point.
+Aggressive deer hunters often burn themselves out before the season even ends.
+The idea of spending as much time shed hunting as you did deer hunting is a bit of a crazy prospect.
+Shed hunters commit a lot of time to it—more than some of us want to admit.

-Sheds are not on a timer and in fact it can be very complex to pin down when they drop.
-The real science behind it (to put it quickly) has to do with doe to buck ratios.
-The more does that need to be bred, and the longer it takes, the longer the buck holds his antlers.
-To put that in very frustrating terms, that means it can change literally from mile to mile particularly in suburban America.
+Sheds are not on a timer.
+In can be very complex to pin down when they drop.
+Though this might be an oversimplification, the real science behind it has to do with doe-to-buck ratios.
+The more does that need to be bred, the longer the buck holds his antlers.
+That means that the rate of sheds dropped can vary from mile to mile, particularly in suburban America.

-For shed hunters to put themselves at an advantage, they will return and shed hunt the same spot over and over again, from before the antlers start dropping to well after they stop.
-It can often turn into a case where the antler is not here today, here the next day, and gone the day after.
-Trail cameras can solve two of these issues with shed hunting which leads us to the last place the sheds have gone to.
+Shed hunters seek to put themselves at an advantage by returning to hunt the same spot over and over again.
+They will do this from before the antlers start dropping to well after they stop.
+The antler really could be there one day and gone the next.
+Trail cameras can solve two of these issues.

-This is like most things in suburban hunting- complex.
-I once wrote an article called The Truth About Suburban Buck Core Areas and I cannot stress how relevant that is to shed hunting.
-Whitetails will change core areas in suburban environments often multiple times in a year and sometimes never.
-By putting out an army of trail cameras you can pin down two important factors.
-Firstly, if there are bucks in that area and secondly, if they still have antlers on their head.
+Like most things in suburban hunting, this is…complex.
+I cannot stress how relevant suburban buck core areas are to shed hunting.
+Whitetails change core areas in suburban environments multiple times in a year.
+Sometimes, they never change their core areas.
+By setting out an army of trail cameras, you can pin down whether there are bucks in the area and if they still have antlers on their head.

-To really sum up what we went over here it comes down to becoming a shed hunter.
-If we want sheds, then we need to treat it as seriously as we do the actually hunting season.
-In fac,t this level of commitment now can become a resource of knowledge when the season opens.
-Shed hunting forces us to get very hands on and cover a lot of ground which makes us very intimate with that animal.
+If we want sheds, we need to treat it as seriously as we do the actual hunting season.
+Time committed to shed hunting can provide a wealth of information when the season opens.
+Shed hunting forces us to get hands-on with an area and get intimate with an animal.